Name Whisper — ENS Intelligence Layer MCP server

 - provision_agent_identity - Provision a complete ENS identity for an AI agent in one call.
 Describe your agent's purpose and budget — get back recommended available names, a multi-step registration recipe (commit → register → set agent records), and ready-to-sign transaction data.

 The registration recipe includes agent identity records (ENSIP-25: ai.agent, ai.purpose, ai.capabilities + ENSIP-26: agent-context) as a mandatory final step — these records make the agent discoverable in the ENS Agents directory.
 ENSIP-25 agent-registration binding is included when an agentRegistry is provided.
+The final recommended step mints the on-chain ERC-8004 agent identity via the register_agent tool (default route binds the agent to the name per ERC-8217, so it transfers with the name).

 IMPORTANT: The calling AI MUST execute all steps in the recipe, including the final set_ens_records step.
 Agent identity is not complete until the text records are on-chain.